 - Repeat the steps for all the necessary variations.

 - From the Ecwid app for iOS, go to Products and choose an existing product that comes with different options (such as colors, sizes, shapes, etc.) or create a new product.

-- In the Options tab use the Drop-down menu or Radio button input types for each option, so you can further create variations.
+- In the Options tab use the Drop-down List, Radio Buttons, or Size input types for each option, so you can further create variations.

 - Add the selection values to every option.
 In our example we add "Yellow" and "Gray" for "Color" and "Small" and "Medium" for the "Size".

 - On the product page, click + Add more product features.